Copycat Starbucks Michigan Cherry Oat Bars – A slice of cherry pie heaven without a fork or any mess. Can it get better than this? No it can’t.

 These Copycat Starbucks Michigan Cherry Oat Bars made me a cherry lover that I have become.

 While I pretty much love every treat a Starbucks, I never tried their Michigan Cherry Oat Bars well because I was never too keen on cherries.
 Then my son Cannon wanted one and I thought this was the perfect chance for me to try the one and only item I have not tried at Starbucks.
 So we ordered it, and I convinced him that I needed to try it first, to make sure I knew he would like it or not.

 Then came that “moment”, a moment that many of us can relate to.
 To lie or not to lie.
 To lie and tell my son it was horrible and he would hate it, only to then inhale it myself, probably in one or two bites because it is that dang good.
 Or the truth and tell him it is good and hope that he shares it with me.

-I waffled, then took one more little nibble, he glared, I stared and then he said “mom you’re tricking me”.
+I waffled, then took one more little nibble, he glared, I stared and then he said, “mom you’re tricking me”.
 He could read my mind, so I handed it over and that was it.
 He took one bite and exclaimed yum!
-A few moments later, he handed me the last bite and I declined telling him I wanted him to have it, so he did.
+A few moments later, he handed me the last bite and I declined to tell him I wanted him to have it, so he did.

 Simple, sweet moments like these I will always cherish.

 These Copycat Starbucks Michigan Cherry Oat Bars not only taste better than the original, but you can eat the whole pan of 12 bars and no one would ever know.

 How do you make Cherry Oat Bars?

 Don’t forget to pin this to your favorite Pinterest board for later.